Genez-io/genez-io.github.io/content/posts/getting_started.md

 ### Introduction

-genezio is a serverless solution for building seamlessly full stack web and mobile applications in a scalable and cost efficient way.
+genezio is a serverless solution for seamlessly building full-stack web and mobile applications in a scalable and cost-efficient way.

 ### Documentation